benoitchamot/SurfWeatherAPI/README.md

-# sqlalchemy-challenge
+# Weather API
-Repository for Monash University Bootcamp Module 10
+API providing weather information for a surfing holiday in Hawaii

 ## File structure
 - Resources dictionary includes all the data (CSV files with raw data and sqlite database)